Pan-Asia Alumni Reunion

 Starting this fall, the annual Pan-Asia Reunion will consist of virtual events where international alumni can participate and learn more about our great University.
 These events will lead to a capstone session offered on or around the typical Pan-Asia event at the end of May with a keynote and closing virtual reception.

 Below, please find a list of scheduled events and topics of discussion.
-Register for the next session “The Ultimate Challenge: How Business, Diplomacy, and Technology Can Help Solve the Climate Crisis” on January 27 from 8:00 – 9:00 AM EST. Recordings of each session will also be available at this page following the live events.
+Register for the next session “Women in Business During the Pandemic: Challenges and Opportunities on February 24 from 8:00 – 9:00 AM EST (UTC–05:00).
+Recordings of each session will also be available at this page following the live events

 Session time: 8:00 – 9:00 AM EST (UTC−05:00)